fiyang89/deep-learning-challenge/README.md

       c.
 What steps did you take in your attempts to increase model performance?

 ### Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+The final optimization, Model 3, achieved an accuracy score of 76.83% using a sigmoid activation function.
+Describe how you could use a different model to solve the same problem, and explain why you would use that model.

 - #### Model 1 resulted in an accuracy score of 72.66% with:
       a. layer 1 = 80 neurons and layer 2 = 30 neurons